srushti-714/Azure-Arc-for-Servers/05-Optional-Exercises.md

    * You will see **Inherit a tag from the resource group if missing**, click on that and then choose the Select button.
    * Now, from the buttom of the **Basics** page click on the **Next button**.
    * On **Parameters** tab, give the Tag name which you want to inherit to resources from resource group and then click on **Next**.
+      * Tag Name: Owner
      ![](./images/arc-1009.png)

    * On **Remediation** tab, click on the **Create a remediation task** to mark the checkbox.
    * Now, click on **Review + create** and then **Create**.

+ 2. After 5-10 Minutes check the resource Tags and you will see the tag **Owner** is replicated.